patch/lichen-quotes/README.md

 #### Tukuhnikivats
 > I stand on broken rock, slabs of granite veined with feldspar and quartz,
 > colored with patches of green and auburn lichens.

+### _The Monkey Wrench Gang_, 1975

+#### Into the Heat: The Chase Continues
+> Although the canyon walls are hundreds of feet high and often overhanging,
+> there is little shade.
+Too dry for cottonwood.
+The only plant growth in sight
+> is a clump of datura with wilted blooms, a dead pinyon pine, some snakeweed,
+> and lichens on the rock.